alunacjones/LSL.AddressFormatting/readme.md

     .WithSectionSeparator(" ")
     // An optional transform for each section .WithSectionValueTransform(s => s?.Trim())
+    // Use a custom section filter that also ignores whitespace entries .WithSectionFilter(s => !string.IsNullOrWhiteSpace(s))
     // The following line will have the two middle items removed
     // since they are null or empty strings .AddLine(ld => ld.AddSections([